 - Writing – We write the business plan and send the first draft.

-- Revisions – We get your feedback and incorporate it in the plan until it’s just right!
+- Revisions – We get your feedback and incorporate it into the plan until it’s just right!

 - Deliver – It is sent for final proofreading and to a designer to finalize the document.

 Q: What sources do we use to gather the information for our business plans?